Long Cove Creek railway viaducts, Lewisham

 The Long Cove Creek railway viaducts are heritage-listed railway viaducts which carry the Main Suburban railway line over Long Cove Creek between the suburbs of Lewisham and Summer Hill in Sydney, New South Wales, Australia.
 The viaducts were designed and built by the New South Wales Government Railways.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The first section of railway built in New South Wales was opened as a single line from the Cleveland Paddocks (near Cleveland Street overbridge) to a site west of Granville on 26 September 1855.
 It was duplicated by June 1856.

 The largest structure on the line was the 8-span stone arch viaduct over Long Cove Creek on the western side of Petersham.
 By the 1880s deterioration lead to its replacement by three pairs of 90 ft Whipple trusses, they were American type wrought iron, pin-jointed deck trusses.
 The bridge was only one of two bridges in NSW to employ the Whipple Truss (the other being a road bridge over the Shoalhaven River at Nowra).
 These were subsequently replaced by welded, deck plate web girders in 1993.
 A pair of the Whipple trusses are on display on the southern side of the Lewisham Viaduct.

 Two more tracks (quadruplication) were added in 1892 using three double track deck trusses of the British lattice type.
 These were also replaced by welded, deck plate web girders in 1998.
 Two further tracks were added for the sextuplication during 1925-27, on the northern side of the viaduct, for which three pairs of riveted steel, deck Warren trusses were erected.
 They are still in use.